francosauvisky/serialjoy/README.md

 # Serialjoy

 Note that this program is still on an early stage, there is a **lot** more to do.
-The only supported gamepad is the SEGA Genesis controller, currently (although it's simple to adapt to other controllers).
+The only supported gamepad by the adapter is the SEGA Genesis controller (although it's simple to adapt to other/new controllers).

 ## What is this?

 Serialjoy is a generic and hobbist-friendly adapter of joysticks/gamepads on Linux using serial ports.
-That means you can program any sort of microcontroller or similar devices, for example an Arduino, to interface with a game controller (even one that you made!
-That's why it's generic), then send the data via a serial port and they will be able to emulate joystick buttons, keyboard keys, analog axes & more on your computer.
-This way you can cut a lot of time and complexity from using the USB protocol for such devices (that's why it's hobbist-friendly), and it's quite more flexible.
+That means you can program any sort of microcontroller or similar devices, for example an Arduino, to interface with a real game controller (even one that you made!
+That's why it's generic), then send the data via a simple serial port and they will be able to emulate joystick buttons, keyboard keys, analog axes & more on your computer.
+This way you can cut a lot of time and complexity from using the USB protocol for such devices (that's why it's hobbist-friendly), besides being more flexible.

 ## How it works?